Numerical Functions

 The return of this function will be 12.

 By using Double Braces, you can have a LONG-type value returned from a number.
-It's possible to receive not only a string, but also a number as input parameter.
+It's possible to receive not only a string, but also a number as an input parameter.

 Syntax